Psychology Practicum

 Who can apply

 CAPS accepts a limited number of practicum students each year through their doctoral programs.
-Practicum clinicians are expected to have completed at least two semesters of supervised clinical or counseling practicums prior to their arrival at CAPS.
+Practicum clinicians are expected to have completed at least two semesters of supervised doctoral-level clinical or counseling practicums before they arrive at CAPS.

 Learn how to apply